Local organization hopes to lower domestic violence rate in Indiana

 “A lot of times, I think it’s societies view that men are head of the household, they’re really strong, there’s no way they can be abused.
 But there are men victims.
 As a society I just don’t think we make it easy for men to come forward.”Jessica Crozier

-The Silent Witness Display will be held on October 3rd, 2022 on the courthouse lawn from 7:30 am until noon.
+The Silent Witness Display will be held Monday on the courthouse lawn from 7:30 a.m. until noon.
 There will also be another event held at the end of the month, which is the Rise Up Against Domestic Violence event.

 For more information on how to find resources for yourself or a loved one, you can visit their website.